McDonald's vs. Wendy's: Which Is Better?

 Where The Health Is Hiding

 When you wind up at a fast food place in the middle of a diet, your first instinct may be to order a salad.
 But take a step back before you make your selection and consider this — some high-calorie salads can do more damage than a burger.
 If you avoid options with crispy chicken and fattening dressing, your best bet at Wendy's is a Power Mediterranean Chicken Salad.
 Although it's got 1,200 milligrams of sodium, it's only 480 calories with 43 grams of protein.
 You should feel even better about going for the Southwest Grilled Chicken Salad since it has 350 calories and 37 grams of protein.

 And speaking of grilled chicken, a grilled chicken sandwich from either place is always a great choice.
-At both McDonald’s and Wendy’s, you’re looking at under 400 calories and less than 45 grams of carbs.
-Even though the buns aren’t making it on the list of 10 Healthy Carbs That Won’t Derail Your Six-Pack, you can count on getting over 35 grams of protein in each sandwich.
+At both McDonald's and Wendy's, you're looking at under 400 calories and less than 45 grams of carbs.
+Even though the buns aren't making it on the list of healthy carbs, you can count on getting over 35 grams of protein in each sandwich.